chrisckwong821/Blog/_posts/2017-09-10-Pair-Trading-II.md

 In this article, I would focus on the analysis of trading pairs by modelling a mean-reverting spread.
 There are a few ways to define "spread" between prices, I would list a fews that I have come across:

 (1) Simple price differences between two products:

 This only gives a sense of how two products move relative to one another.
 Practically, unless two products have similar price scales, the simple difference has not much meaning.

 (2) Percentage Change:

 Normalize the simple price difference from a chosen point in time, then measure the spread as if a product itself.
 This has the advantage of comparison with previous data.
 The downside is, it is not representative of the pair relationship.
 For example, assume there are stock A valued at $1 and stock B valued at $10 at time t0.
 At time t1, both appreciated 10% so $1.1 and $11 for stock A and stock B respectively.
 However, the spread would appreciated 10% from $9 to $9.9 as well.
 So practically speaking, simple price difference/its standardized form both would not converge to a particular level.

 (3) Relative Percentage Change:

 Using the previous example, an improved form would be measuring the percentage change of both products.
 So if both stock A and stock B move up 10%, their spread movement would be 0%.
 This is a more realistic approach to model spread.
 In pair trading, where we long one product and short the others, profit and loss would be dependent on this relative percentage change given the portfolio is constructed evenly among two stocks.
 For example, assume one million stock A is longed and one million stock B is short sold, stock A has a 10% gain while stock B has a 5% gain.
 Then the pnL would be 0.5*1.1+0.5*0.95 = +%2.5.
 So a spread of (5%) results in a +2.5% gain in the entire portfolio.
 From this example, the percentage spread is directly representative of gain from this type of simple long/short.

-(4) Price Ratio
+(4) Price Ratio:

 Directly divide the price of one stock by the other one.
 This measures the geometric change of both prices.
 This is the most common use of spread.

 In this article, I would implement a model that assumes a mean-reverting behavior hidden in the price differential defined by (3).
 I took reference from [the paper written by Y Chen, W Ren and X Lu](http://cs229.stanford.edu/proj2012/ChenRenLu-MachineLearningInPairsTradingStrategies.pdf) from Stanford.
 The paper illustrated two approaches to model spread, one adopts O-U model and regression and the other one implemented Kalman's Filter and Expectataion Maximization.
 For clarity, I would implement the first approach in this article and separate the other one in the next article.
 I would follow the paper step-by-step with comment on codes.
 At the end, a profit and loss path would be simulated to measure how  the stock pair is performing.

-In the last article, the stock pair 0386.HK/0857.HK was discovered by the clustering algorithm DBSCAN.
+In the last article, the stock pair 0386.HK and 0857.HK was discovered by the clustering algorithm DBSCAN.
 Let's use this as an example for our analysis: